 Soil is one such possible source of exposure to lead and has various health impacts.
 Some health outcomes associated with lead exposure in children include cognitive and behavioral issues and decreased academic performance.
 Lead exposure is especially dangerous to developing fetuses.
 Lead exposure in adults could lead to fertility issues, cognitive conditions such as memory loss, and even high blood pressure.

-We invite you to check out our soil contamination page to learn more, and to screen the soil you and your children encounter daily on November 19th!
+We invite you to check out our soil page to learn more, and to screen the soil you and your children encounter daily on June 25th!

 How to Gather a Soil Sample: